The Principal Dev – Masterclass for Tech Leads

 }

-mono-jsx router requires URLPattern to match a route:
+The mono-jsx router requires URLPattern to match routes:

-For Bun users, mono-jsx provides a monoRoutes function that uses Bun's built-in routing:
+For Bun users, mono-jsx provides a buildRoutes function that uses Bun's built-in server routing:

 const routes = {